 - They are perfect for the whole holiday season! - These Cranberry Baked Oatmeal Cups are the perfect breakfast to use up the cranberries from Thanksgiving, and the bright red color makes the perfect transition into Christmas!

-- They are super healthy with not white sugar or flour! – The best part!
+- They are healthy with no white sugar or flour! - The best part!
 Read through the ingredient list!
 These are not sugar-packed muffins, they are healthy baked oatmeal cups!
 Loaded with oats, eggs, bananas, fresh cranberries, and zero flour or sugar.
 So yes kids, you can have another!
 They are the perfect nutrient-dense, grab-and-go breakfast for little hands!

 - They freeze well so are the perfect single serving baked oatmeal! - Meal prep a batch and pop them in the freezer!
 This baked oatmeal for one is great to pull out individually for the kid's lunch box or snack time (they are nut-free if your school has an allergy rule!), and pair wonderfully with a Smoothie or Yogurt with Granola for a well-rounded breakfast!